Leaders: EuroHealthNet and the National Institute for Health and Welfare Finland (THL)

 Finally, the good practice focusing on older people in care settings is:

-- The Icelandic JA-CHRODIS study “Multimodal Training Intervention in Communities – an Approach to Successful Ageing”, examined and evaluated the effects of a 6-month multimodal training intervention including nutrition and health counselling in order to prevent health risks among older people (71-90).
+- The Icelandic JA-CHRODIS study “Multimodal Training Intervention in Communities – an Approach to Successful Ageing” examined and evaluated the effects of a 6-month multimodal training intervention.
+The work included nutrition and health counselling in order to prevent health risks among older people (71-90).
 Preliminary results showed that the intervention design and methodology could form a sustainable strategy for developing and maintaining the health of older people in line with international recommendations.
 It will be implemented by:

 - Institute of Hygiene (HI) in Lithuania

 - Institute of Health Carlos III (ISCIII) in Spain

 - Directorate of Health (DOHI) in Iceland.

 Preparatory Phase: September 2017 – August 2018 (Situation analyses, feasibility assessments and getting the implementation strategy ready)

 Implementation Phase: September 2018 – April 2020